wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-geospatial.md

             Location = new Point (-122.12, 47.66)
         });

 If you don't have the latitude and longitude information, but have the physical addresses or location name like city or country, you can look up the actual coordinates by using a geocoding service like Bing Maps REST Services.
-Learn more about Bing Maps geocoding [here](https://msdn.microsoft.com/library/ff701713.aspx).
+Learn more about Bing Maps geocoding <!-- deleted by customization [here](https://msdn.microsoft.com/zh-cn/library/ff701713.aspx) --><!-- keep by customization: begin --> [here](https://msdn.microsoft.com/library/ff701713.aspx) <!-- keep by customization: end -->.

 ## Querying Spatial Types

 Now that we've taken a look at how to insert geospatial data, let's take a look at how to query this data using DocumentDB using SQL and LINQ.

 ### Spatial SQL Built-in functions
 DocumentDB supports the following Open Geospatial Consortium (OGC) built-in functions for geospatial querying.
-For more details on the complete set of built-in functions in the SQL language, please refer to [Query DocumentDB](documentdb-sql-query.md).
+For more details on the complete set of built-in functions in the SQL language, please refer to [Query <!-- deleted by customization DocumentDB](/documentation/articles/documentdb-sql-query) --><!-- keep by customization: begin --> DocumentDB](documentdb-sql-query.md) <!-- keep by customization: end -->.

 <table>
 <tr>